-Founded in 1973, the School of Social Science takes as its mission the analysis of societies and social change, and is devoted to a multi-disciplinary, comparative and international approach to social research.
-Each year, the School of Social Science invites about 20 visiting scholars with various perspectives to examine historical and contemporary problems, providing a space for intellectual debate and cross-fertilization to flourish.
-Scholars are drawn from a wide range of fields including political science, economics, law, psychology, anthropology, history, philosophy, and literary criticism.
-Members pursue their own research, and participate in a weekly seminar at which each has an opportunity to present on-going work.
+Founded in 1973, the School of Social Science takes as its mission the analysis of contemporary societies and social change.
+It is devoted to a pluralistic and critical approach to social research, from a multidisciplinary and international perspective.
+Each year, the School invites approximately twenty-five visiting scholars with various perspectives, methods and topics, providing a space for intellectual debate and mutual enrichment.
+Scholars are drawn from a wide range of fields, notably political theory, economics, law, psychology, sociology, anthropology, history, philosophy, and literature.
+Members pursue their own research, and participate in collective activities, including a weekly seminar at which on-going work is presented.

 To facilitate scientific engagement among the visiting scholars, the School defines a theme for each year.
 Approximately one half of Members selected pursue work related to it and contribute to a corresponding seminar, while the other half conduct their research on other topics.
 The theme for 2020-2021 is "Science and the State."
 For 2021-22 the theme will be "Political Mobilizations and Social Movements."
 An archive of past themes is available.